ashish0kumar/BubbleGem/README.md

 cd GemGo
 ```

-2. To use `GemGo`, you'll need an API key set in the `GEMINI_API_KEY` environment variable.
+2. To use `gemgo`, you'll need an API key set in the `GEMINI_API_KEY` environment variable.
 If you don't already have one, create a key in [Google AI Studio](https://aistudio.google.com/app/apikey).

 4. Set the `GEMINI_API_KEY` environment variable with your API key: